 In 2006, Dr. Margolis joined Cincinnati Children’s Hospital Medical Center to create a new center focused on Health Care Quality.
 His work encompasses the application and study of quality improvement methods in a broad range of areas including primary and sub-specialty care and public health settings to improve the health outcomes of children, families and communities.

 Dr. Margolis leads the IPIP National Quality Improvement Team.
 He provides direction for improvement activities, reliability, spread and innovation.
-He currently serves as the QI Director on the AF4Q/PIP project, providing expertise throughout all aspects of the project.
-He also plays an integral role in the development and implementation of the QI Leadership Training (QILT) and provides direct technical assistance to alliances progressing towards AQI goals.
+He currently serves as the QI Director on the AF4Q/IPIP project, providing expertise throughout all aspects of the project.
+He also plays an integral role in the development and implementation of the Alliance-Quality as a Business Strategy (aQBS) program and provides direct technical assistance to alliances progressing towards AQI goals.

 Jen Powell is an independent consultant providing quality improvement technical support to health care systems and regional infrastructures over the last 8 years.
 She has contributed to the design and execution of six large scale learning collaboratives in chronic disease management, geriatric services, patient centered medical home and access and efficiency in outpatient settings.
 She also serves as a QI Coach for the American Academy of Pediatrics Chapter Quality Network.

-Currently with the AF4Q/IPIP project, Ms. Powell serves as the moderator and faculty for the AF4Q Practice Coaching Program Affinity Group (PCPAG) and she serves as faculty, playing an integral role in the design and implementation of the QI Leadership Training Program (QILT).
+Currently with the AF4Q/IPIP project, Ms. Powell serves as the moderator and faculty for the AF4Q Practice Coaching Sustainability Program (PCSP) and she serves as faculty, playing an integral role in the design and implementation of the Alliance-Quality as a Business Strategy(aQBS) program.

 Richard Scoville is an independent consultant specializing in healthcare quality improvement and performance measurement.
 He is an Adjunct Professor in the Department of Health Policy Management at the University of North Carolina at Chapel Hill where he teaches courses in healthcare quality improvement and informatics.
 He serves as an improvement advisor to the Institute for Healthcare Improvement, the National Initiative for Children's Healthcare Quality, Cincinnati Children’s Hospital Medical Center, the Dentaquest Institute and other organizations on a range of collaborative improvement, data management and systems design projects.